stacks-network/docs/src/pages/smart-contracts/overview.md

 Clarity differs from most other smart contract languages in two essential ways:

-- The language is interpreted and broadcasted on the blockchain as is (not compiled)
+- The language is interpreted and broadcast on the blockchain as is (not compiled)
 - The language is decidable (not Turing complete)

 Using an interpreted language ensures that the executed code is human-readable and auditable.
 A decidable language like Clarity makes it possible to determine precisely which code is going to be executed, for any function.